-There is very weak evidence that nitrous oxide inhalation sedation may be effective for children up to 16 years of age undergoing dental treatment and some evidence for oral surgery and that inhalation sedation for M3M surgery in adults.
+There is very weak evidence that nitrous oxide inhalation sedation may be effective for children up to 16 years of age undergoing dental treatment and some evidence for oral surgery.(There is a limited evidence base for inhalation sedation for M3M surgery in adults.
 Consensus opinion has shown that inhalation sedation is effective for oral surgery and that individual dose titration against patient response, is possible.
 Nitrous oxide and oxygen for conscious sedation is recommended for young people up to 19 years of age in the 2017 SDCEP guidance on conscious sedation.
 There are few medical contraindications and so it is ideally used for reducing anxiety for patients with medical co-morbidities.